 While some travelers choose shorter or longer trips, many of our travelers prefer a Saturday to Saturday or Sunday to Sunday trip, requiring only a week of vacation time.
 In 8 days, it’s best to narrow your choices to two major places within the country (for example, the beach and Arenal, or Tortuguero and Arenal) so you can relax and enjoy what a specific area has to offer.
 With a trip of 9 to 11 days, options open up to experience 3 different areas.
 So time plays a role.

-The other major consideration is what do you want do in Costa Rica?
-Most of our clients are adventure travelers, looking for a combination of nature, wildlife, and with shots of adrenaline boosters like zip lines, white water rafting, canyoning, exciting hikes, and the like.
+Another major consideration is what do you want do in Costa Rica?
+Most of our clients are adventure travelers, looking for a combination of nature, wildlife, with a few shots of adrenaline boosters like zip lines, white water rafting, canyoning, and the like.
 Here is more information to help you match the best destinations and activities with the time you have in Costa Rica, and of course, please email or call us if you have specific questions or needs.

 Situated about 3 hours drive from San Jose, this centrally located scenic gem is Costa Rica’s unofficial adventure hub.
 While the towering volcano is no longer active like it once was, the Arenal area is brimming with adventure options.
 Among the ½ day favorites are zip lines like the epic system at Sky Trek; canyoning through waterfalls in a pristine rainforest slot canyon; and rafting on the Class III/IV Sarapiqui river, the Class IV Toro and the Class II Balsa.
 An easier float trip is possible on the Penas Blancas where travelers look for the classic wildlife of the region like three-toed sloths, howler monkeys, Jesus Christ lizards, and more.